-Phi Alpha Theta, the international honor society in history, was established in 1921 to promote the study of history by the encouragement of research, good teaching, publication and the exchange of learning and thought among historians.
+Phi Alpha Theta, the history honor society, was established in 1921 to promote the study of history by the encouragement of research, good teaching, publication and the exchange of learning and thought among historians.
 The King's Mu Delta Chapter was founded in 1967.
-Membership is granted by election of candidates who have completed at least four undergraduate history courses with a minimum G.P.A. of 3.3 (4.0 scale), a minimum grade-point average of 3.0 in two-thirds of all undergraduate courses completed and a scholastic ranking in the upper 35 percent of the student's class.
+Membership is granted by election of candidates who have completed at least four undergraduate history courses with a minimum grade-point average of 3.1 (4.0 scale) and a minimum grade-point average of 3.0 in two-thirds of all undergraduate courses completed.

 Phi Sigma Tau, the national honor society in philosophy, was founded in 1930 to serve as a means of awarding distinction to students having high scholarship and personal interest in philosophy; to encourage a professional spirit and friendship among those who have displayed marked ability in the field; and to popularize interest in philosophy among the general collegiate public.
-The King's Pi Chapter was established in 1979 and admits students who have achieved Dean's List status for three semesters and have a minimum G.P.A. of 3.5 (4.0 scale) in any two philosophy courses.
+The King's Pi Chapter was established in 1979 and admits students who have achieved Dean's List status for three semesters and have a minimum grade of 3.5 (4.0 scale) in any two philosophy courses.
 Membership is extended to faculty whose scholarly achievements attest to their love of philosophy and interest in speculative inquiry.

 Pi Sigma Alpha was founded nationally in 1920 to bring persons especially interested in the study of government into closer association with one another for mutual benefit.
 The Xi Psi Chapter at King's was founded in 1984.
-Membership in the society is open to political science majors with an overall G.P.A. of 3.4 (4.0 scale), invited faculty and honorary members.
+Membership in the society is open to political science majors with an overall grade-point average of 3.4 (4.0 scale), invited faculty and honorary members.

 Psi Chi is the national honor society for students in psychology.
 The national organization was founded in 1929 for the purpose of encouraging, stimulating and maintaining scholarship in, and advancing the science of, psychology.
 The King's Chapter was founded in 1972.
-Students accepted for admission must be juniors or seniors, be in the top one-third of their class, have a minimum G.P.A. of 3.4 (4.0 scale) and have high standards of personal behavior.
+Students accepted for admission must be juniors or seniors, be in the top one-third of their class, have a minimum grade-point average of 3.4 (4.0 scale) and have high standards of personal behavior.